docsforadobe/after-effects-scripting-guide/docs/introduction/classhierarchy.rst

 As it can be useful to see all available class hierarchies in one place, we've created this list below.

 Note that some classes exist only as base classes, and demonstrate unexpected behaviour when type checking via ``instanceof``, as noted in the table below.
+Classes with no symbol behave as expected.

 **Symbol Legend**

 ==  ======================================================
-✔   ``instanceof`` evaluates correctly
 ⚠   ``instanceof`` is always ``false``
 ❌   Class is undefined; ``instanceof`` will throw an error ==  ======================================================